QUESTIONS & ANSWERS

 We strongly encourage prospective fellows to apply before the early application deadline, November 30th.
 We receive a lot of applications and our program fills up quickly.

 We make every effort to make an admission decision within 4-5 weeks of receiving your application.

-The program fees are $6,500 per year.
-A very limited number of partial scholarships are available.
+The program fees are $6,900 per year.
 This program fee covers all of your expenses of the program, including books, course registration fees, community meals, and retreats.
 You will be living with a host family that will provide a room and at least one meal per day at no cost to you.
 You will be responsible to pay for at least one meal per day.

 Can I apply to multiple fellows programs?